 We also reviewed Seminole's contention that its load forecast process has resulted in more accurate forecasts.
 Beginning in 2015, Seminole initiated its ex-post forecast analysis for demand and energy.
 This analysis is an error-estimating procedure that is based on replacing the original estimated weather and economic data with actual weather and economic data in the forecast model to generate an "after the fact," or ex-post, forecast devoid of weather and economic errors.
 The difference in the actual demand and the ex-post demand forecast is the remaining error rate, which is meant to be an indicator of the magnitude of the error in Seminole's model.
 The ex-post forecast error for Seminole's 2017 winter peak demand based on the 2016 LFS (two-years out) was 3.5 percent.
 Seminole's ex-post forecast for Seminole's 2016 winter peak forecast error (one-year out) was 2.3 percent.
-Seminole asserts that this level of error rates of most interest in this proceeding are for the forecasts that are five and six-years out.
+Seminole asserts that this level of error rate is reasonably low for a period of one and two years out.
+However, we note that the error rates of most interest in this proceeding are for the forecasts that are five and six-years out.